Suspension and Revocation

 - been ruled incapacitated by a court.

-If your driving privilege is suspended and/or revoked for failure to submit a vision examination, medical examination, substance abuse evaluation, certificate of completion (COC) or a driving evaluation, you may submit the information by fax to 623.925.9323 or by email.
+If your driving privilege is suspended and/or revoked for failure to submit a vision examination, medical examination, substance abuse evaluation, certificate of completion (COC) or a driving evaluation, you may submit the information to your nearest MVD office or by email.
 For any other suspension and/or revocation from the Medical Review Program, please call 602.771.2460 for further information.

 You have the right to request a hearing on these actions; however, such a request will not stop the immediate suspension.
 Your request must be received within 15 days from the date of the notice.
 The request must be made in writing and may be made by any one of these methods: